amrikmalhans/go-htmx-portfolio/README.md

 View website at [https://amrik-portfolio.up.railway.app/](https://amrik-portfolio.up.railway.app/)

+The code is also hosted on GitHub at [Portfolio](https://github.com/amrikmalhans/go-htmx-portfolio)

 This is my personal portfolio website assigment for school.
 It is quite simple as it uses only HTML and CSS to build these 4 pages:

 - index.html (Home)